 Boston Discovery Guide is a reader-supported publication.
 When you buy through our links, we may earn a commission at no additional cost for you.
 Learn more

-Boston Calling 2023
+Boston Calling 2024

-Boston Calling Music Festival, the popular 3-day indie and pop rock music festival that takes place over Memorial Day Weekend, returns to the Harvard Athletic Complex in Allston bigger and better than ever.
+Boston Calling Music Festival, the popular 3-day indie, pop, and rock music festival that takes place over Memorial Day Weekend), returns to the Harvard Athletic Complex in Allston bigger and better than ever.

 Look for three music stages, a comedy stage, and more music than ever from over 50 groups, plus over 30 food vendors, a wide selection of beer and wine, sponsor exhibits, and surprise attractions.